-We are the independent transport user watchdog.
 Our mission is to get the best deal for passengers and road users.
 With a strong emphasis on evidence-based campaigning and research, we ensure that we know what is happening on the ground.
-We use our knowledge to influence decisions on behalf of passengers and road users to secure improvements and make a difference.
+We use this knowledge to influence decisions on behalf of passengers and road users to secure improvements and make a difference.

 - performance and disruption